-- 3. Place the selector lever in position P.

-- 4. Turn the ignition off.

-- 5. Turn off all lamps and accessories in both vehicles, except the hazard warning flashers or any lights needed for the work area.
+- For manual transmissions, place the selector lever in neutral. - For automatic transmissions, place the selector lever in P. - 4.
+Turn the ignition off. - Turn off all lamps and accessories in both vehicles, except the hazard warning flashers or any lights needed for the work area.

-- Connect one end of the red lead to the positive terminal of the booster battery (1). - Connect the other end of the red lead to the positive terminal of the discharged battery (2).
+Connect one end of the red lead to the positive terminal of the booster battery (1).

-- Connect the black lead to the negative terminal of the booster battery (3). - Connect the other end of the black lead to a vehicle grounding point, such as the engine block or an engine mounting bolt (4).
+- Connect the other end of the red lead to the positive terminal of the discharged battery (2). - Connect the black lead to the negative terminal of the booster battery (3). - Connect the other end of the black lead to a vehicle grounding point, such as the engine block or an engine mounting bolt (4).